wbreeze/davenport/docs/davenport.md

             - Recurse at ** with (S', M', C', E', T, d + d')
 - Otherwise, we have a complete partial order in T
     - The total, d sums majority disagreements.
-As a check, we can compute the Kemeny distance of T and track that as well.
+As a check, we can compute the Kemeny distance of T, using the preference graph, and track that distance as well.
     - If d is better than best found (implies same for Kemeny distance)
         - Discard orderings found so far
         - Update best found
+    - If d is equal to best found
         - Add (partial) ordering T to solution set.
 (Items without a majority preference among them form partial ordered, "tied" components.)

 ## Definitions